adewalegbadamosi/dronedispatch/Drones/ReadMe.txt

 **Note**
- This project is developed in visual studio 19 using ASP.NetCore API API uses in-memory database, default data is preloaded at launch time.
+ This project is developed in visual studio 19 using ASP.NetCore API uses in-memory database, default data is preloaded at launch time.
- API can be tested with swagger documenation at https://localhost:5001/swagger
+ API can be tested with swagger at https://localhost:5001/swagger

  * In terminal, do git clone https://github.com/adewalegbadamosi/dronedispatch.git
  * Change directory into project folder (dronedispatch)